jessicaNono/correcttel/README.md

 ## Features
 - **Automatic Formatting**: Converts phone numbers into the E.164 standard format, making them ready for international calls.
 - **Country Code Correction**: Adds the correct country code if missing or incorrect.
+- **Mobile Operator Detection**: Identifies the mobile operator based on the phone number’s prefix.
 - **Caching**: Utilizes caching to store previously formatted and corrected phone numbers for quicker access in future requests.
 - **Error Handling**: Provides clear error messages for invalid or incorrectly formatted phone numbers.